atbcb/ICTTestingBaseline/docs/10Forms.md

 ### Test Results
 If any of the above checks fail, then SC 3.2.2 and Baseline Requirement 10 fail.

-Test Procedure for 3.3.2 Labels or Instructions and 2.4.6 Headings and Labels
+Test Procedure for 3.3.2 Labels or Instructions
 -----------------------------------------------
 ### Identify Content
 1. Find all form input components.
 Examples include text fields, radio buttons, checkboxes, multi-select lists.